 Is PSA the best prostate cancer screening test?

-Regular PSA screening in all men is controversial because it can lead to over-treatment that can result in serious side effects, such as impotence and incontinence.
+Regular PSA screening in all men is controversial because it can lead to over diagnoses and over-treatment.
 When used with additional testing like prostate cancer markers (PCM), the PSA test can be useful.

 In fact, the US Preventive Services Task Force gives routine PSA testing a “C” grade based on potential benefit vs. harm.
 However, as widespread PSA screening rates have declined, men have been dying at the same rate—despite advancements in treatment.
 Researchers also have found an association between reduced PSA screenings and an increase in the percentage of men diagnosed with late-stage prostate cancer that has metastasized, according to a 2021 study published in the Journal of Clinical Oncology.

 If you have an elevated PSA score (above 1.5 ng/mL) or a normal PSA but have other risk factors — such as an enlarged prostate or family history of cancer — discuss these biomarker tests with your provider before deciding to have a prostate biopsy.

 Select MDx is a urine test used after an abnormal PSA to determine if a biopsy is needed.

 ExoDx Prostate Intelliscore is a urine test that is used with a PSA to determine if an initial biopsy is necessary or if you can continue to be monitored.